Our Top Picks

 Best for Korean BBQ: Master Your Grill in Seven Sauces By Bill Kim

 Korean barbecue isn’t the same as American barbecue, and it’s not just because of the sauces.
-Korean barbecue usually uses thin slices of meat that are cooked quickly, unlike low-and-slow American barbecue.
+Korean barbecue usually uses thin slices of meat (Chadol baegi) that are cooked quickly, unlike low-and-slow American barbecue.

 Author Bill Kim was born in Korea and raised in the Midwest, so he knows what it takes to cook Korean in a typical American home, making this book more Korean-American than traditional Korean.